Blueprint SDK — guidelines

 Class attributes

 Blueprints do not support class attributes.
-In object-oriented programming, such as in Python, which is used for blueprint development in Hathor's SDK, classes can have both class and instance attributes.
+In object-oriented programming, such as in Python, classes can have both class and instance attributes.
 Instance attributes hold individual values for each object instantiated from the class, whereas class attributes share values across all instances.

-Although Python allows for class attributes, they are not permitted in blueprint development.
+Although Python allows for class attributes, they are not allowed by the blueprint SDK.
 As a result, nano contracts instantiated from the same blueprint do not share any dynamic values; they only share static, hard-coded values from the blueprint's source code.

 Methods